shaopu1225/starter-hugo-academic/content/post/distributed system course by Martin Kleppmann/index.md

     - CS course notes
 ---

-This is a course notes for reviewing based on the distributed system course videos by Martin Kleppmann.
+This is a course notes (with a few extensions from other sources and the original course notebook) for reviewing based on the distributed system course videos by Martin Kleppmann.
 The source videos can be found [here](https://www.youtube.com/playlist?list=PLeKd45zvjcDFUEv_ohr_HdUFe97RItdiB).

 ## Introduction